-This is a very specialized resort, so you would only stay here if you are on a wellness journey or accompanying someone who is.
+This is a very specialised resort, so you would only stay here if you are on a wellness journey or accompanying someone who is.
 If this is your aim, then look nowhere else.

 These villas look out to the sea, beach and the valley and have a large balcony with a daybed.
 Several feature indoor/outdoor bathrooms.
-They measure up to 100 square meters.
+They measure up to 100 square metres.

 |Beach Front Villa||

 There's just one of these found on the quiet beach.
 It has a covered balcony, living area and an indoor/outdoor bathroom.

 Children are allowed to stay at Kamalaya, however we wouldn't recommend it simply because there is very little for them to do.
 Children below 16 years are not allowed to take part in any of the wellness programmes.

 A full board stay is recommended to make the most of your programme at Kamalaya.
 There are three dining options - Soma Restaurant, Amrita Café and the Alchemy Tea Lounge.
 Their relaxed open-air venues offer menus to match your programme.
 You will find yourself taking many of the delicious recipes home with you!

 Whilst Kamalaya is on the beach, it is worth being aware that it is not a beach resort.
 It is possible to walk along the beach, but it is rocky in parts and the sea is shallow so not really suitable for swimming.